sevoashraf499/lawliet/README.md

 ## Introduction

-Lawliet is an interactive website to show clients testimonials and do all the CRUD operations on them in the admin dashboard (username: admin, password: admin)
+Lawliet is an interactive website that shows clients' testimonials and does all the CRUD operations on them in the admin dashboard (username: admin, password: admin)

 ## Features